 Time to ride out market fluctuations: Over the short term, stock prices can be very volatile and might not reflect the true value of a company.
-By investing for the long term, an investor can ride out these fluctuations and give the stock time to appreciate.
+Investing for the long term allows an investor to ride out these fluctuations and give the stock time to appreciate.

 Compound Interest: When investing long-term, the investor can benefit from compound interest.
 Any returns made on their investment will be reinvested, leading to additional returns over time.

 Diversification: Investing for the long term allows an investor to diversify their portfolio and invest in a mix of stocks from different industries and countries.
 This helps to spread the risk and reduce the impact of any downturns in a particular sector.

 Ability to average costs: Long-term investing also allows investors to average their costs by buying more shares when prices are low and fewer when prices are high.